Skip to main content

 Intermediate

-Having established that your is a digital extension of your biological self, the next logical step is to develop the practical skills to assess its protection.
+Having established that your health data is a digital extension of your biological self, the next logical step is to develop the practical skills to assess its protection.
 Moving beyond foundational concepts requires a more granular examination of the security protocols and a strategic approach to evaluating an application’s architecture.

 This is the process of translating theoretical knowledge into a concrete evaluation.
 You are now equipped with the ‘why’; it is time to master the ‘how’.
 This involves scrutinizing an app’s stated policies and looking for specific markers of high-quality security engineering.
 It is an investigation into the digital hygiene of the tools you use to monitor your physiological state.